Croft Castle Church

 History, tourist information, and nearby accommodation

-Several pieces of stained glass from the 14th century church survived, including a scallop shell of St James and a sun in splendour symbol of the House of York.
-There are large sections of 15th century tiles, decorated with hearaldic symbols.
+Several pieces of stained glass from the 14th-century church survived, including a scallop shell of St James and a sun in splendour symbol of the House of York.
+There are large sections of 15th-century tiles, decorated with heraldic symbols.
 These were almost certainly made at Malvern.

 The chancel roof was rebuilt in the late 17th century when it was boarded and painted with clouds and gilded stars.
 At the same time painted and carved angel heads were added to the roof beams.

 The most interesting feature of the church interior is an impressive monument to Sir Richard Croft (died 1509) and his wife Eleanor.
 Lady Eleanor was the widow of Sir Hugh Mortimer, uncle of the Duke of York.
 She was in charge of running the household for the 'Princes in the Tower' when they were resident in Ludlow Castle.
 Sir Richard was Treasurer of the King's Household for Henry VII and died in the same year as the king.

 Unlike many effigies of the period which depict people symbolically, the Croft effigies show the couple as elderly and are probably meant to be accurate portraits.

 Sir Richard lies in full armour, a Croft lion at his feet.
 Two canopies extend over the effigy heads, decorated with statues of saints in niches.
 At the base of the tomb are a row of shield bearers in niches.
 The quality of carving on the Croft tomb has been compared to the exquisite work at Henry VII's chapel at Westminster Abbey.
 Considering the ties between the Crofts and the king, it would not be surprising if the same masons worked on both.